grc-iit/website/docs/07-iowarp/01-iowarp.md

 ## Installation

-[Spack](https://spack.io/) is the easiest way to get Hermes and all its dependencies installed.
+[Spack](https://spack.io/) is the easiest way to install iowarp as of right now.

 ### Install Spack
 ```bash